algorandfoundation/algokit-beaker-default-template/tests_generated/test_use_github_actions-True_python_linter-flake8/README.md

  - Linting is checked using [Flake8](https://flake8.pycqa.org/en/latest/)
  - Types are checked using [mypy](https://mypy-lang.org/)
  - Python tests are executed using [pytest](https://docs.pytest.org/)
+  - [Pre-commit](https://pre-commit.com/) to enable pre-commit you need to run `pre-commit install` in the root of the repository
  - Smart contract artifacts are built
  - Smart contract artifacts are checked for [output stability](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/articles/output_stability.md)
  - Smart contract is deployed to a AlgoKit LocalNet instance